ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 CLM5.0
 ^^^^^^^^^^^^

 Developments for CLM5.0 build on the progress made in CLM4.5.
-Most major components of the model have been udpated with particularly notable changes made to soil and plant hydrology, snow density, river modeling, carbon and nitrogen cycling and coupling, and crop modeling.
+Most major components of the model have been updated with particularly notable changes made to soil and plant hydrology, snow density, river modeling, carbon and nitrogen cycling and coupling, and crop modeling.
 Much of the focus of development centered on a